Unfinished Sky: Isolation

-In his interview with McFarlane, Duncan frames John's voluntary and borderline exile in the harsh Australian landscape as entrapped isolation; the film narrates the factors that separate and detach both John and Tahmeena.
+In his interview with Brian McFarlane, Duncan frames John's voluntary and borderline exile in the harsh Australian landscape as entrapped isolation; the film narrates the factors that separate and detach both John and Tahmeena.
 The title refers to John's unfinished jigsaw puzzle, which symbolises a man broken over the accusation of involvement in his wife's death.
 Duncan alludes to this metaphorically, observing that "we never have that last piece of the puzzle to put in - or if we do that's when we die."
 The title motif also reflects the unfinished relationship between John and Tahmeena.
 However, the two work together to complete the puzzle, suggesting a metaphorical recovery along with the ability to communicate wordlessly.

 Contextual consequences

 Besides a concern for an increasing fear of the unfamiliar, Duncan frames the film as a political and authorial undertone about growing distrust, more specifically the government's policy toward asylum seekers.
 Lambert comments that the film can "explore ... the limits of a seemingly new Australian sensitivity to others and to the environment."
 The ending of the film, in which Tahmeena stays, something that McCarthy notes as unrealistic contextually with respect to Australia's strict border protection policy, acts as both a catalyst reflection on reality and a hopeful, more ‘open’ Australia.